 Each application will be independently scored by three reviewers.
-Assignments will be made in order to avoid potential bias (i.e. projects will be not reviewed by their own Division/Center/Institute affiliates).
+The applications will be allotted to the reviewers in order to avoid potential bias (i.e., projects will not be reviewed by their own division/centre/institute affiliates).

-The evaluation criteria for the first step of selection will be the following:
+The evaluation criteria for the first step of the selection will be the following: